 - Most importantly, experience a secure and stable relationship with your therapist who doesn’t see your Autism as a problem.

 Therapy for Autistic Adults in Austin, Texas

-My approach to counseling is relational, empathetic, and trauma-informed (meaning we take it at your own pace).
-I focus on both thoughts and feelings involved (not too touchy feely) in your process.
-A bit part of my work is focusing on the here-and-now and taking a non-judgmental stance.
+My approach to counseling is relational, empathetic, and trauma-informed.
+I focus on both the thoughts and feelings involved (not too touchy feely nor too cold) in your process.
+Furthermore, a big part of my work is creating a collaborative environment where we focus on the here and now without judgment.

 Ready to take care of you?
 Let me help you in your journey to find relief.

 If you’re interested in connecting, you can e-mail me here.